Linguistic Survey of India

 George Abraham Grierson, the man behind Linguistic Survey of India (photo from the National Portrait Gallery, London).

 The Linguistic Survey of India (LSI) is a comprehensive survey of the languages of British India, describing 364 languages and dialects.
 The Survey was first proposed by George Abraham Grierson, a member of the Indian Civil Service and a linguist who attended the Seventh International Oriental Congress held at Vienna in September 1886.
 He made a proposal of the linguistic survey and it was initially turned down by the Government of India.
 After persisting and demonstrating that it could be done using the existing network of government officials at a reasonable cost, it was approved in 1891.
 It was however formally begun only in 1894 and the survey continued for thirty years with the last of the results being published in 1928.

 An on-line searchable database of the LSI is available, providing an excerpt for each word as it appeared in Grierson's original publication.
 In addition, the British Library has gramophone recordings in its sound archive which document the phonology.

 Method and critiques

 Grierson made use of Government officers to collect data from across the British Raj.
 He made forms and guidance material for the officers who gathered the information.
 There were numerous problems in ensuring uniformity of data gathering and clarity of understanding.
 One officer noted the difficulty even of noting the name of the language from a household.
 Interviewees would name their language after their caste.

 The maps and boundaries indicated by Grierson have often been used by political groups seeking reorganizations of state boundaries.
+In Punjab, the LSI has been criticized by Kirpal Singh Narang and S. N. Gajendragadkar for relying on patwaris for data collection and processing rather than trained linguists.